What is Wakame seaweed?

-We harvest our NZ Wakame leaves sustainably from the wild in NZ North Island and we dry them naturally to preserve all their nutritional quality.
-The white powder that covers the surface of the dried leaves is called ‘Umami’, a Japanese word to describe the 'fifth taste'.
-Umami is actually an amino-acid that rises to the surface of the plant as it dries; chefs prize it for its ability to naturally enhance & balance flavours in a dish.
+New Zealand Wakame Leaves are hand harvested, and dried naturally to preserve nutrients.
+When used to wrap food, it adds nutrition, flavour & preserves moisture during cooking.
+The white powder that covers the surface of the dried leaves is called ‘Umami’, an amino-acid that rises to the surface of the plant as it dries, and is highly regarded by chefs which use it to naturally enhance & balance flavours in a dish.

 Our NZ Wild Wakame Leaves are harvested in the North Island of New Zealand and are tested for contaminants.